makeabilitylab/physcomp/electronics/electricity-basics.md

 **Figure.** This animation shows how a resistor can be placed between two wires to reduce current flow.
 Notice how electrons flow freely through the copper wire.
 With the resistor, these electrons "collide" with other atoms and themselves, which restricts electron flow (and also transforms some energy as heat).
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o?t=891).
 {: .fs-1 }

 Resistors are specially formulated electrical components that restrict current at a certain rate based on their material composition and construction.
 In circuits, we place resistors between components to lower current.
 Why would we want to restrict current?
 In short, to protect components in our circuit that require lower current.

+When current flows through a resistor, some of the electrical pressure (voltage) is converted to heat, which results in a *voltage drop*.

 **TODO: We'll talk more about this in Lesson X.**